When my daughter Audrey was born in 2013, my life suddenly changed.

 Choosing which funds to choose can feel an overwhelming task – trust me, I know.

-But I was lucky that one of my daughter’s godmothers works in investment she helped me with the decision-making process.
+But I was lucky that one of my daughter’s godmothers works in investment and she helped me with the decision-making process.

 But in case you don’t have an Emma to ask for help, and as you know, I’m not qualified to legally provide you with financial advice, Hargreaves Lansdown has a handy tool to help.